-- A. Sites with frontage on multiple streets may not be required to meet the frontage coverage requirement along the street with the lowest functional classification or the least visual prominence, at the discretion of the Review Authority. - B. Required side and rear setbacks and residential transition setbacks shall be excluded from this calculation.
+A. Frontage coverage requirements shall not apply to portions of a site along a local street.
+Sites with frontage on multiple streets may not be required to meet the frontage coverage requirement along the street with the lowest functional classification or the least visual prominence, at the discretion of the DirectorReview Authority.

+A.B.
+Required side and rear setbacks and residential transition setbacks shall be excluded from this calculation.